LWC-Essentials/apollo-client/packages/apollo-client/README.md

         query: MY_MUTATION
     }) updateBook;
 ```

-The wire will initialize the result and make available a `mutate` function to call:
+Similarly to lazy queries, the requests is not executed when the component is initialized but must be executed imperativelyexplicitly.
+For this, the wire adapter will initialize the result and make available a `mutate` method to call:

 ```javascript
     const variables = {